 Given the results of the Golden Summit PEA, the next significant step for the Golden Summit Project, subject to arranging appropriate financing, would be the preparation of a Preliminary Feasibility Study.
 A significant advantage for the project to keep the initial capital expenditures at a minimum is the superb supporting infrastructure in the immediate vicinity of the property, as well as in the broader region.
 The city of Fairbanks (population 100,000) is a 30 minute drive via paved highway while industrial scale grid power and rail transport are available nearby.
 Additional drilling, metallurgical testing, environmental analyses, other permitting and property confirmation activities will need to be undertaken as part of this next level of study.
 In the near term, particular emphasis will be placed on planning additional drilling aimed at expanding the current oxide resource.
 Geophysical, geochemical and geological results had identified three primary areas in which drilling should be focused.
-Drilling during 2017 was focused on the area to the north of the areas to the west and southwest remain untested by additional drilling.
+Drilling during 2017 was focused on the area to the north of the oxide resource and the results indicate that the oxide mineralization extends to the north.
+Both the areas to the west and southwest remain untested by additional drilling.
 These areas represent high priority areas for further oxide expansion.